 As part of SVFAL’s commitment to the promotion of their artists, an active publicity campaign, website, social media presence, and newsletter are maintained.
 To facilitate a professional presentation for these endeavors, low cost photographic services are offered several times a year to members.
 Free publicity oriented exhibition shoots are also offered.

 - The purpose of these sessions is for the league, and its members, to maintain a comprehensive and current photographic encyclopedia of SVFAL member artwork.

-- These photo sessions will occur in accord with open submission periods (for new pages and updates) for the Artist Galleries on the SVFAL website. *Members may submit professional quality images from other sources as well during these time periods.
+- These photo sessions will occur in accord with Red House exhibits and open submission periods (for new pages and updates) for the Artist Galleries on the SVFAL website. *Members may submit professional quality images from other sources as well during these time periods.

 - SVFAL's Publicity Chair sends out calls for photos via emails and the newsletter.
 Professional quality images are required for use in promotions.